 Disneyland has two incredible holiday ride overlays each year during the Christmas season.
 Haunted Mansion and “it’s a small world” Holiday both completely shut down to transform these classic attractions into beloved holiday experiences.

 Haunted Mansion Holiday

 Jack Skellington, Oogie Boogie, and Sally completely remodel the Haunted Mansion each year for the holiday season.

 Haunted Mansion Holiday is usually available from early September and lasts until just after New Years.
-Since The Nightmare Before Christmas is about what might happen if Halloween took over Christmas preparations the timing perfectly celebrates both holidays.
+Since The Nightmare Before Christmas is about what might happen if Halloween Town took over Christmas Town holiday preparations, the timing perfectly celebrates both holidays.

 When exiting the stretching chamber notice paintings along the walls with iconic images from The Nightmare Before Christmas.
 Keep watching as you walk since these portraits alternate between Christmas and Halloween versions right before your eyes.

 Board your “sleigh” and begin your ride through the Haunted Mansion Holiday.
 There are so many amazing The Nightmare Before Christmas details in Haunted Mansion Holiday that it’s nearly impossible to list them all.

 Watch carefully as each year a different immense and gorgeously themed, spooky gingerbread house sits atop the dining room table while ghosts whirl around dancing.
 Also look for Jack in the cemetery sharing Christmas greetings while Oogie Boogie coaxes you to play roulette at the end of the ride.

 Try and ride Haunted Mansion Holiday a couple times on your Disneyland Christmas vacation to find tons of subtle details easily missed during a single experience.